Yoast/wordpress-seo/readme.txt

 * Adds a notice to the Yoast SEO dashboard that is shown when both Yoast SEO and All in One SEO Pack plugins are active.
 * Makes the duplicate content link on the archive settings open in a new tab.
 Props [nikhilbarar](https://github.com/nikhilbarar).
 * Changes the notification message that is shown when a new SEO-related issue has been found.
-* Changes the second argument of the `wpseo_sitemap_exclude_empty_terms` filter call when determining which taxonomies should have a sitemap to the correct type.
-Props to: [liarco](https://github.com/liarco)
+* Uses the correct type as the second argument of the `wpseo_sitemap_exclude_empty_terms` filter call when determining which taxonomies should have a sitemap.
+Props to: [liarco](https://github.com/liarco).
 * Removes the executable bits on SVN assets.
 Props to [mathieu-aubin](https://github.com/mathieu-aubin).
 * Introduces an API function to get all Yoast SEO-related capabilities.
-Props to: [JoryHogeveen](https://github.com/JoryHogeveen)
+Props to: [JoryHogeveen](https://github.com/JoryHogeveen).

 = 8.2.0 =
 Release Date: September 11th, 2018